 It looks like Winter is winding down here in my part of New Hampshire and I definitely have Spring on my mind!
-I noticed that my Forsythia bush is starting to develop buds which signals we made it through another New England winter.
+I noticed that my Forsythia bush is starting to develop buds which signal we made it through another New England winter.
 Since Forsythia is the first thing to bloom here I thought that it would be the perfect flower for a Spring wreath.

 Start by trimming off the flower portions of the Forsythia; mine had 3 separate stems on each branch.

 Starting at the bottom center of your wreath you are going to weave the Forsythia stem into the grapevine.

-Just like the long Forsythia stems, I cut off the top portion of the stems with the flowers.
-Tuck the stems into the grapevine bending them to the shape of the wreath.
+Just like the long Forsythia stems, I cut off the top portion of the stems and discarded the bottoms.

 Repeat on the opposite side of your wreath.

 Now we are going to add a little charm to the wreath by making a sweet bird’s nest.

 You are definitely going to want to wear gloves because this part is sticky!

-I tucked in small pieces of the sheet moss in some of open spaces.
+I tucked in small pieces of the sheet moss in some of the open spaces.
 It’s small details like this that help make your DIY wreaths look professionally done.